dask/distributed/docs/source/spans.rst

 - ``("Alice's workflow", "Model training")``

 Each of the spans will be mapped to the tasks matching the segment of the graph that was defined inside its context manager.
-The top-level span will be mapped to all tasks of its children.
+The parent span will be mapped to all tasks of its children.

 Tags are arbitrary and nothing stops you from parameterizing them; for example